griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 ```
 <img src="/assets/module_8/Barplot_NumUniqueClones_TCR.png" alt="Number of Unique TCR Clones per Sample" width="1000"/>

-Our barplot is nice but we might want to produce more complicated graphs to better visualize our reportoire.
-This is where `scReportoire` comes into play.
+Our barplot is nice but we might want to produce more complicated graphs to better visualize our repertoire.
+This is where `scRepertoire` comes into play.

-## scReportoire for TCR analysis
+## scRepertoire for TCR analysis
-[scReportoire](https://www.borch.dev/uploads/screpertoire/) is one of the first packages that allows the combining of single cell RNA and immune profiling.
+[scRepertoire](https://www.borch.dev/uploads/screpertoire/) is one of the first packages that allows the combining of single cell RNA and immune profiling.
 We will use it to perform more complex exploration of the TCR diversity within our data.

 ### Loading in data